 Here are six potential costs you should know about before planning your restoration.

 This category can have a huge price range.
 If you want a classic Camaro or Mustang that is still in driving condition, you might spend up to $5,000.

 But if you purchase your car from a junkyard, you could pay as little as $100 for a bare chassis, or up to $2,500 for a drivable car.

 If you want a car that’s already in pretty good condition, you could go with a private party or a dealer.
 Here, prices will start around $15,000.

 REGISTRATION AND SAFETY COSTS

 If you plan on driving the vehicle, don’t forget about registration costs.
-If you picked up your car at a junkyard, you may need to get a complete inspection before they’ll let you on the road.
+If you picked up your car at a junkyard, you might need to get a complete inspection before they let you on the road.

 This step can cost a few hundred dollars, depending on the condition of the car.